Miller effect

-where $-A_v$ is the voltage gain of the inverting amplifier ($A_v$ positive) and $C$ is the feedback capacitance.
+where $-A_v$ is the voltage gain of the inverting amplifier ($A_v$ positive), and $C$ is the feedback capacitance.

 Although the term Miller effect normally refers to capacitance, any impedance connected between the input and another node exhibiting gain can modify the amplifier input impedance via this effect.
 These properties of the Miller effect are generalized in the Miller theorem.
-The Miller capacitance due to parasitic capacitance between the output and input of active devices like transistors and vacuum tubes is a major factor limiting their gain at high frequencies.
-Miller capacitance was identified in 1920 in triode vacuum tubes by John Milton Miller.
+The Miller capacitance due to undesired parasitic capacitance between the output and input of active devices like transistors and vacuum tubes is a major factor limiting their gain at high frequencies.

 History

-The Miller effect was named after John Milton Miller.
-When Miller published his work in 1920, he was working on vacuum tube triodes.
+When Miller published his work in 1919, he was working on vacuum tube triodes.
 The same analysis applies to modern devices such as bipolar junction and field-effect transistors.